Skip to content

 claudex cost --limit 10

-Aggregates token usage across every session in each project, applies the correct pricing tier per message (Opus / Sonnet / Haiku), and sorts by cost descending.
+Aggregates token usage across every session in each project and every provider, applies the correct pricing tier per model (Fable / Opus / Sonnet / Haiku, OpenAI gpt-5 / gpt-4; Pi/OpenClaw report their own cost when available; Copilot is priced at API-equivalent rates), and sorts by cost descending.

-Add --per-session to break it out by individual session, or --project utensils to filter to projects whose decoded path contains utensils.
+Add --per-session to break it out by individual session, --project utensils to filter to projects whose path contains utensils, or --since 30d to scope to the last 30 days.

 bash